Beveller

 Become an angler

-Hand beveling operator training is carried out in partnership with the Employers' Convention within the Neuchâtel Professional Integration Center (CNIP) in Neuchâtel.
-Duration 7 months.
-The training is validated by a certificate from the Swiss Watch Industry Employers' Convention as well as a diploma from the CNIP.
+The hand-chamfering operator training is conducted in partnership with the Employers' Association at the Neuchâtel Centre for Professional Integration (CNIP) in Neuchâtel.
+The training lasts 7 months.
+The training is validated by a certificate from the Employers' Association of the Swiss Watch Industry and a diploma from the CNIP.

 You will find all the information on the CNIP website.

-The Employer's Convention participates in the professional development of employees of watchmaking and microtechnology companies by offering tailor-made courses with experienced trainers.
+The Employers' Convention contributes to the professional development of employees in watchmaking and microtechnology companies by offering tailor-made courses with experienced trainers.
 You will find all the information on their website .

 Craft makers index